corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 Rust is an organization-wide commitment, and it's vital to have a long-term mindset.
 If you need to get something done quickly and can afford tech debt, consider using another language.
 However, for long-term projects, Rust's benefits will offset the initial learning curve.

 Management should understand the benefits of Rust and be willing to invest in training, hiring, and tooling.
-They should also be aware of the potential challenges (e.g. delayed project timelines, increased costs, etc.) and have a clear understanding of the trade-offs involved.
+They should also be aware of the potential challenges (e.g., delayed project timelines, increased costs, etc.) and have a clear understanding of the trade-offs involved.

 ### Keep an Eye on The Bus Factor

 The [bus factor](https://en.wikipedia.org/wiki/Bus_factor) is the number of people on your team who need to be hit by a bus before your project is in trouble.
 Make sure this bus factor is bigger than 1.

-Rust adoption should not be driven by ego or your CV, but by business needs.
+Rust adoption should not be driven by ego or your CV but by business needs.
 If you love Rust, but your organization is not ready for it, don't force it on them &mdash; it will fall back on you.
 There should always be more than one person who knows the system well enough to maintain it.

 Similarly, if you are the manager who has merely heard about the benefits of Rust, but your team is perfectly happy with the current technology stack, there might be no need to switch.
-Don't choose Rust because of the hype and listen to your team.
+Don't choose Rust because of the hype; listen to your team.

 ### Find a Rust Champion